Tuesday, November 30, 2021

 I’m glad that “Gloria” was a big hit for her, and I hope she enjoyed the fame and fortune that the success of that record brought her.

-Click on the link below to buy “Gloria” from Amazon:
+Click here to buy “Gloria” from Amazon.

 Friday, November 26, 2021